How to Trade Amid Growing Recession Concerns? A Focus on US Treasuries, Defensive Sectors, and More

 Even the prediction of 5 rate cuts is not so unreasonable, as the Taylor Rule model estimates that the Taylor Rule Implied Federal Funds Rate, corresponding to the current inflation level and economic development trend, is only 3.95%.
 This is 138 basis points lower than the latest Effective Federal Funds Rate, equivalent to about 5.5 cuts of 25 basis points.

 The Taylor Rule provides guidance on how central banks should adjust interest rates based on inflation and economic conditions.
-Under the same conditions, when inflation exceeds the target level (positive inflation gap) or when actual GDP surpasses its trend value (positive output gap), the Fed should raise the policy rate, and vice versa.
+Under the same conditions, when inflation exceeds the target level (positive inflation gap) or when actual GDP surpasses its trend value (positive output gap), the Fed should raise the policy rate.
+The opposite also applies: If inflation falls below the target or output growth is lower than potential, the Taylor Rule urges policymakers to cut interest rates.

 How to Trade Flexibly to Protect Your Portfolio in a Complex Macro Environment and Volatile Markets